 Speaking of your retirement, now is the time to review your employee contribution to a 401(k) or similar retirement accounts.
 If you’re in a position to increase your contribution before the year’s end, it could lower your taxable income, thereby lowering your tax burden.
 The maximum contribution for 2022 is $20,500 per person up to age 50, and for those older than 50, the maximum is $27,000.
 Check your paystub; if you’re not close to that and can afford to contribute more, do so.

 Review Your Finances Now

 The end of the year is the perfect time to make an appointment with a CPA to review your financial picture.
-If you schedule an appointment with us, we can happily meet with you via videoconference to make recommendations for improving your tax situation, increasing your financial gains, and achieving long-term goals.
+If you schedule an appointment with us, we can happily meet with you in person or via videoconference to make recommendations for improving your tax situation, increasing your financial gains, and achieving long-term goals.

 As always, remember that we’re here for any of your tax and small business needs.
 Happy planning!